jaswanth-surabattula/math-for-ds/01_linear_algebra/02_system_of_sentences.md

-# System of Equations
+# Systems of Equations

 ## Introduction
-A system of equations is a set of two or more equations that have common variables.
-The goal is to find the values of these variables that satisfy all the equations in the system.
+In Linear Algebra, a system of equations is a set of equations with the same variables.
+These systems help us find values for the variables that satisfy all the equations simultaneously.

-## Types of Sentences in a System of Equations
+## Types of Systems

-### Complete Sentences
+### Complete Systems
-A complete sentence (or independent equation) in a system is an equation that provides unique information about the variables.
-Each complete sentence helps us narrow down the possible solutions.
+A complete system is one where there are exactly as many independent equations as there are variables.
+This usually means we can find a unique solution.

 **Example:**
+$`
-\[ \begin{cases}
+\begin{cases}
-2x + 3y = 6 \\
+x + y = 3 \\
-x - y = 2
+2x - y = 1
-\end{cases} \]
+\end{cases}
+`$
+Here, we have two equations and two variables.
+We can solve this system to find unique values for $` x `$ and $` y `$.

-### Redundant Sentences
+### Redundant Systems
-A redundant sentence is an equation that doesn't provide new information because it can be derived from other equations in the system.
+A redundant system has more equations than necessary because some equations are combinations of others.
+This doesn't change the solutions but can make the system appear more complex.

 **Example:**
+$`
-\[ \begin{cases}
+\begin{cases}
+x + y = 3 \\
-2x + 3y = 6 \\
+2x - y = 1 \\
-4x + 6y = 12
+3x + y = 4
-\end{cases} \]
+\end{cases}
+`$
-The second equation is just the first equation multiplied by 2.
+The third equation is just the sum of the first two equations, making it redundant.

-### Contradictory Sentences
+### Contradictory Systems
-A contradictory sentence is an equation that conflicts with others, making it impossible to find a solution that satisfies all equations simultaneously.
+A contradictory system is one where the equations contradict each other, meaning there is no solution that satisfies all the equations.

 **Example:**
+$`
-\[ \begin{cases}
+\begin{cases}
-2x + 3y = 6 \\
+x + y = 3 \\
-2x + 3y = 7
+x + y = 5
-\end{cases} \]
+\end{cases}
-The same expression $2x + 3y$ cannot equal both 6 and 7.
+`$
+Here, the same combination of $` x `$ and $` y `$ cannot equal both 3 and 5, so there is no solution.

 ## Singular and Non-Singular Systems

 ### Singular Systems
-A singular system is a system of equations that does not have a unique solution.
-This can happen if the system has either no solutions or infinitely many solutions.
-Singular systems usually occur when the equations are dependent or contradictory.
+A singular system (also called degenerate) is one where the matrix of coefficients does not have an inverse.
+This usually happens when the determinant of the matrix is zero, and it often means there are either no solutions or infinitely many solutions.

-**Example with No Solutions:**
+**Example:**
+$`
-\[ \begin{cases}
+\begin{cases}
-x + y = 1 \\
-x + y = 2
+x + y = 2 \\
-\end{cases} \]

-**Example with Infinite Solutions:**
-\[ \begin{cases}
-x + 2y = 4 \\
+2x + 2y = 4
-2x + 4y = 8
-\end{cases} \]
+\end{cases}
+`$
-The second equation is just the first one multiplied by 2.
+The second equation is just twice the first, so they are not independent.
+The system has infinitely many solutions.

 ### Non-Singular Systems
-A non-singular system is a system of equations that has exactly one unique solution.
-This means all the equations in the system are independent and consistent.
+A non-singular system is one where the matrix of coefficients has an inverse (the determinant is not zero).
+This usually means there is exactly one unique solution.

 **Example:**
+$`
-\[ \begin{cases}
+\begin{cases}
-x + y = 2 \\
+x + y = 3 \\
-x - y = 0
+2x - y = 1
-\end{cases} \]
+\end{cases}
-This system has the unique solution $x = 1, y = 1$.
+`$
+The matrix of coefficients is:
+$`
+A = \begin{bmatrix}
+1 & 1 \\
+2 & -1
+\end{bmatrix}
+`$
+Since the determinant of $` A `$ is not zero, the system is non-singular and has a unique solution.

-## Summary
+## Conclusion
-Understanding the types of sentences in a system of equations helps us determine whether we can find a unique solution.
-Complete sentences provide unique information, redundant sentences do not add new information, and contradictory sentences make the system unsolvable.
-Additionally, singular systems do not have a unique solution, while non-singular systems do.
+Understanding the different types of systems of equations is crucial in Linear Algebra.
+Complete systems have unique solutions, redundant systems have unnecessary equations, and contradictory systems have no solutions.
+Singular systems may have no or infinite solutions, while non-singular systems have exactly one solution.